Medical expert of the article

 - aplastic anemia;

-- autoimmune syndromes (myasthenia, pemphigus, systemic lupus erythematosus, Goodpasture's syndrome, polymyositis, dry Sjogren's syndrome).
+- autoimmune syndromes (myasthenia gravis, pemphigus, systemic lupus erythematosus, Goodpasture's syndrome, polymyositis, dry Sjogren's syndrome).

-The main factor limiting the use of penicillium in rheumatology, frequent side effects.
-Some of them have a dose-dependent nature, they can be quenched with short-term interruption of treatment or a decrease in the dose of the drug.
-Other side effects are associated with idiosyncrasy and do not depend on the dose.
-Most side effects of penicillamine develop in the first 18 months of treatment, fewer side effects occur during other periods of treatment.
+The main factor limiting the use of penicillamine in rheumatology is frequent side effects.
+Some of them are dose-dependent and can be stopped by a short-term interruption of treatment or a reduction in the dose of the drug.
+Other side effects are associated with idiosyncrasy and are not dose-dependent.
+Most of the side effects of penicillamine develop in the first 18 months of treatment; side effects occur less frequently during other periods of treatment.

 Clinical efficacy of penicillamine

-Penicillamine is used in the treatment of active rheumatoid arthritis, including various systemic manifestations (vasculitis, Felty syndrome, amyloidosis, rheumatoid lung disease); palindromic rheumatism; some forms of juvenile arthritis as a reserve drug.
+Penicillamine is used in the treatment of active rheumatoid arthritis, including those with various systemic manifestations (vasculitis, Felty's syndrome, amyloidosis, rheumatoid lung disease); palindromic rheumatism; some forms of juvenile arthritis as a reserve drug.

 The use of the drug is also effective in diffuse scleroderma.